John Tamworth: Funds for the Earl of Moray

 After his interview with Mary in August 1565, Tamworth consulted with Moray and his allies.
 Judging that a rebellion was likely, he sent to Berwick-upon-Tweed for the money that Elizabeth had promised them.
-Later, two Scottish landowners, James Nicolson and John Johnston, fled to England and wrote to Elizabeth for help.
+Later, two Scottish landowners or lawyers, James Nicolson and John Johnston, fled to England and wrote to Elizabeth for help.
 Mary had placed them "in extremity" and sent soldiers to occupy their houses and evict their families.
 Nicolson and Johnston had delivered the "first aid of money" from Tamworth to Moray.

 Mary wrote about John Johnston and the English money in a letter to Robert Melville in February 1566.
 She had granted Johnston a pardon or remission for his actions and he told her what had happened.
 Mary wrote that Johnston had delivered 3000 crowns in three bags from Randolph and Tamworth to Agnes Keith, "my Lady Murray" at St Andrews.
 This was clear evidence that Elizabeth was trying to subvert her rule.
 Mary made Johnston tell the story in front of Randolph.
 Randolph merely said that Johnston "might speak his pleasure, as anyone would do being in his case", and as a diplomat, he only had to answer to Elizabeth.
 Mary wrote that she was planning to expel Randolph and wanted Melville (who was in London) to explain the matter to the Earl of Leicester.
 She wanted Melville and the French ambassador to make a report to Elizabeth, laying the blame on Randolph.
 Randolph left Edinburgh and stayed at Berwick.

+Mary sent a message to Rambouillet, a French diplomat going to London in February, that he should tell Elizabeth that the payments had been discovered.
+News of the embarrassment of Elizabeth's diplomats speread around Europe.
 Tamworth's account of the privy purse mentions a further £3,000 from Thomas Gresham sent to the Earl of Bedford at Berwick in September 1565, and £5,000 lent to Moray in 1568 at the Westminster Conference.